Alexander Acosta: Renewed interest

-In 2017, Acosta was nominated for Secretary of Labor by Donald Trump.
+In 2017, Acosta was nominated for U.S. Secretary of Labor by Donald Trump.
 His handling of the Epstein case was discussed as part of his confirmation hearing.
 On November 28, 2018, as rumors circulated that Acosta was being considered as a possible successor to Attorney General Jeff Sessions, the Miami Herald published an investigation detailing Acosta's role in the Epstein case.
 That story revealed the extent of collaboration between federal prosecutors and Epstein's attorneys in their efforts to keep victims from learning of the plea deal.

-The Miami Herald describes an email from Epstein's attorney after his off-site meeting with Acosta: "'Thank you for the commitment you made to me during our Oct.
+The Miami Herald described an email from Epstein's attorney after his off-site meeting with Acosta: "'Thank you for the commitment you made to me during our Oct.
 12 meeting,' Lefkowitz wrote in a letter to Acosta after their breakfast meeting in West Palm Beach.
 He added that he was hopeful that Acosta would abide by a promise to keep the deal confidential.
 'You ... assured me that your office would not ... contact any of the identified individuals, potential witnesses or potential civil claimants and the respective counsel in this matter,' Lefkowitz wrote."

-The Miami Herald article stated that certain aspects of Acosta's non-prosecution agreement violated federal law.
-"As part of the arrangement, Acosta agreed, despite a federal law to the contrary, that the deal would be kept from the victims.
-As a result, the non-prosecution agreement was sealed until after it was approved by the judge, thereby averting any chance that the girls — or anyone else — might show up in court and try to derail it."
+The Miami Herald also reported that certain aspects of Acosta's non-prosecution agreement violated federal law, stating: "As part of the arrangement, Acosta agreed, despite a federal law to the contrary, that the deal would be kept from the victims.
+As a result, the non-prosecution agreement was sealed until after it was approved by the judge, thereby averting any chance that the girls—or anyone else—might show up in court and try to derail it."
 Victims, former prosecutors, and the retired Palm Beach police chief were among those quoted criticizing the agreement and Acosta's role in it.